Skip to main content

 Outcomes

-• I shipped one playground that handles both live URL scans and ZIP uploads through the same intake model
+I shipped one playground that handles both live URL scans and ZIP uploads through the same intake model and provenance handoff

-• I expose real-time job visibility through SSE status, stage progress, logs, and terminal events
+I expose real-time job visibility through SSE with 15-second keepalives, snapshot-on-connect, and backpressure-aware eviction

-• I normalize six scanner outputs into one report with severity, page evidence, artifacts, and scanner drill-downs
+I normalize eight scanner outputs into one report with content-based fingerprints, cross-scanner deduplication, severity breakdowns, and page-level evidence

 Inspect the implementation